 – Check your burners to make sure they are properly fastened and attached to your grill.
 Because tailgating grills get moved around and are taken in and out of vehicles, the burners could easily become loose or dislodged.
 When you are dealing with gas and flames in a controlled environment, you want those burners positioned exactly as the manufacturer had intended.
 While you’re at it, check the ends of the burner tubes where they connect with the valves to be sure there aren’t any spider nests in there.
 Spiders like the smell of propane and tend to nest in unused grills.
 This will affect performance and could be a fire hazard.

-No matter if your grill needs to be replaced, or your entire tailgating cache is in tip top shape, spring is the time to buy any new gear you might need.
+No matter if your grill needs to be replaced, or your entire tailgating cache is in tip top shape, now is the time to follow these tailgate products buying tips and purchase any new gear you might need.
 Maybe you have had your eye on that piece of tailgating equipment that will bring your tailgate to the next level?
 Now is the time to start doing some research and finding out if it is a luxury item that you can now afford.
 You might be surprised at the deals you are able to find with retailers eager to get a jump on the summer grilling season.
 The smart and savvy tailgater that takes advantage of spring sales will be that much more ahead of the game come football season.
 Feel free to use that time and money to play in yet another fantasy football league.
 Like you needed another excuse?